dapr/dotnet-sdk/docs/get-started-actions-actor.md

         private IActorReminder reminder;

         /// <summary>
+        /// Initializes a new instance of MyActor
+        /// </summary>
+        /// <param name="actorService">The Microsoft.Actions.Actors.Runtime.ActorService that will host this actor instance.</param>
+        /// <param name="actorId">The Microsoft.Actions.Actors.ActorId for this actor instance.</param>
+        public MyActor(ActorService actorService, ActorId actorId)
+            : base(actorService, actorId)
+        {
+        }

+        /// <summary>
         /// This method is called whenever an actor is activated.
         /// An actor is activated the first time any of its methods are invoked.
         /// </summary>